Wireless power transfer: Inductive coupling

 The power transferred increases with frequency and the mutual inductance $M$ between the coils, which depends on their geometry and the distance $D_\text{range}$ between them.
 A widely used figure of merit is the coupling coefficient $k\; =\; M/\sqrt{L_1 L_2}$.
 This dimensionless parameter is equal to the fraction of magnetic flux through the transmitter coil $L1$ that passes through the receiver coil $L2$ when L2 is open circuited.
 If the two coils are on the same axis and close together so all the magnetic flux from $L1$ passes through $L2$, $k = 1$ and the link efficiency approaches 100%.
 The greater the separation between the coils, the more of the magnetic field from the first coil misses the second, and the lower $k$ and the link efficiency are, approaching zero at large separations.
 The link efficiency and power transferred is roughly proportional to $k^2$.
 In order to achieve high efficiency, the coils must be very close together, a fraction of the coil diameter $D_\text{ant}$, usually within centimeters, with the coils' axes aligned.
 Wide, flat coil shapes are usually used, to increase coupling.
 Ferrite "flux confinement" cores can confine the magnetic fields, improving coupling and reducing interference to nearby electronics, but they are heavy and bulky so small wireless devices often use air-core coils.

-Ordinary inductive coupling can only achieve high efficiency when the coils are very close together, usually adjacent.
+Ordinary inductive coupling can achieve high efficiency only when the coils are very close together, usually adjacent.
 In most modern inductive systems resonant inductive coupling is used, in which the efficiency is increased by using resonant circuits.
 This can achieve high efficiencies at greater distances than nonresonant inductive coupling.